zedlopez/ifm/Examples/ADayForFreshSushi.md

 The story headline is "Your basic surreal gay fish romance".

 The Studio is a room. "[if visited]Decorated with Britney's signature flair.
 It was her innate sense of style that first made you forgive her that ludicrous name.
 And here it is displayed to the fullest: deep-hued drapes on the walls, the windows flung open with their stunning view of old Vienna, the faint smell of coffee that clings to everything.
 Her easel stands over by the windows, where the light is brightest.[otherwise]This is Britney's studio.
 You haven't been around here for a while, because of how busy you've been with work, and she's made a few changes -- the aquarium in the corner, for instance.
-But it still brings back a certain emotional sweetness from the days when you had just met for the first time... when you used to spend hours on the sofa...line-so-blankYou shake your head.
+But it still brings back a certain emotional sweetness from the days when you had just met for the first time... when you used to spend hours on the sofa...

+You shake your head.
 No time for fantasy.
 Must feed fish.[end if]"

 Instead of smelling the Studio:
 	say "The evil fish notices you sniffing the air.
 'Vanilla Raspberry Roast,' it remarks.
-'You really miss her, don't you.'line-so-blankYou glance over, startled, but the fish's mouth is open in a piscine equivalent of a laugh.
+'You really miss her, don't you.'

+You glance over, startled, but the fish's mouth is open in a piscine equivalent of a laugh.
 You stifle the urge to skewer the thing..."

 Instead of jumping:
 	say "'Er,' says the fish.
 'Does that, like, EVER help??'"